Table of Contents

 The Norris Geyser Basin Museum & Information Station is a National Historic Landmark.
 Designed by Herbert Maier and constructed in 1930.
 Named for Philetus Norris, who was the second superintendent of Yellowstone National Park, serving from 1877 to 1882.
 I would highly recommend checking this out early morning or in the late afternoon to avoid the crowds, since parking can be an issue.
 You will need to set aside 1-3 hrs to walk the 2.9-mile loop and see both basins.
 This ecosystem is extremely delicate, so be sure to stay on the path or boardwalk.

-TIP: For a donation of fifty cents, you can pick up a copy of the Norris Geyser Basin Trail Guide before walking the trails.
+PRO Tip: For a donation of fifty cents, you can pick up a copy of the Norris Geyser Basin Trail Guide before walking the trails.

 The first time you look over this geyser basin, you can hear it spitting and smoking.
 The sign states:

-Solfatara at Norris Geyser Basin: Exploring Yellowstone’s Sulphuric Wonderland
+Solfatara Springs: Exploring Yellowstone’s Sulphuric Wonderland

 Among its many captivating features here, one stands out for its surreal and otherworldly beauty: Solfatara.
 This unique geothermal area transports you to a sulphuric wonderland where steam hisses and fumaroles release their pent-up pressure.
 The air is tinged with the unmistakable scent of sulfur, a reminder of the powerful forces that shape our planet.
 As you wander the boardwalks that wind through this mesmerizing landscape, you’ll encounter a breathtaking array of colors and textures, from vibrant oranges and yellows to delicate pinks and greens.
 The geothermal activity is a constant reminder of Earth’s dynamic nature, and witnessing it at Solfatara is an experience that’s both humbling and awe-inspiring.
 It’s a place where the primal forces of the Earth are on full display, and where you can’t help but marvel at the beauty and power of the natural world.